 As of March 9, 2018, if Alberta had the same taxes and carbon charges as any other province, Albertans and Alberta businesses would have paid at least $11.2 billion more in total taxes in 2018-19.

 For more information, see the Government of Alberta 2018-21 Fiscal Plan (Tax Plan chapter) (PDF, 2.4 MB).

 Albertans across all income ranges continue to pay the lowest overall taxes when compared to other provinces.

 Figure 1: Alberta's tax advantage, 2018-19 (billions of dollars)

-This graph shows the total additional provincial tax and carbon charges that individuals and businesses would pay if Alberta had the same tax system and carbon charges as other provinces.
+This graph shows the total additional provincial tax and carbon charges that individuals and businesses would have paid if Alberta had the same tax system and carbon charges as other provinces.
 This information reflects tax rates for other provinces known as of March 9, 2018.

-A minimum carbon charge of $20/tonne is assumed in 2019 for all provinces according to the federal government's carbon pricing plan.
-This comparison includes:
+A minimum carbon charge of $20/tonne was assumed in 2019 for all provinces according to the federal government's carbon pricing plan.
+This comparison included:

 - personal and corporate income tax

 - other minor taxes